Safety of Spent Fuel Transportation (NUREG/BR-0292, Revision 1)

 Washington, DC 20555-0001

-This booklet relates to the NRC's role in the safe transportation of spent nuclear fuel from commercial nuclear power plants.
-Specifically, the NRC oversees the design, manufacture, use, and maintenance of containers for these radioactive shipments.
+This publication explains the NRC's role in the safe packaging and transport of spent nuclear fuel from commercial nuclear power plants.
+The NRC oversees the design, manufacture, use, and maintenance of containers for these radioactive shipments.
+However, the NRC does not control the timing or destination of spent fuel shipments.